There are several models of cooperative housing:

 - proof of payment of the specified part of the membership contribution.

-As stated above, the cooperative flats are owned by the cooperative itself, not by the individual members of the cooperative.
-The flats are leased to them on the basis of an indefinite lease agreement for a cooperative flat.
+As mentioned above, the cooperative flats are owned by the cooperative itself, not by the individual members of the cooperative.
+The flats are rented to them on the basis of an indefinite lease agreement.
 They then acquire a cooperative share and have to fulfil a deposit obligation and start paying rent.
-This pays for the management of the building and the operation of the cooperative, among other things.
+The rent pays for the management of the building and the operation of the cooperative, among other things.

 Statutes of the housing cooperative

-Thecooperative’s bylaws are the most important organisational and technical document under which the cooperative will operate after its establishment.
-They should describe the rights associated with membership of the cooperative (typically the right to rent a flat), the management of the cooperative, the mechanism for admitting new members and a number of other important matters.
+The cooperative’s bylaws are the most important organizational and technical document under which the cooperative will operate after its establishment.
+They should describe the rights associated with membership in the cooperative (typically the right to rent a flat), the management of the cooperative, the mechanism for admitting new members and a number of other important matters.
 It is certainly not advisable to copy the statutes from a model on the internet.
-If you discuss them with an experienced lawyer, you can guarantee that they both comply with the applicable legislation and that you can fully take into account the specific requirements for the future operation of the cooperative.
+If you discuss them with an experienced lawyer, you can guarantee that they both comply with the applicable legislation and that you can take full account of the specific requirements for the future operation of the cooperative.
 The lawyer can also advise you, based on his/her experience, on what to avoid when amending the articles of association in the future.

 The adoption of the statutes will then most often take place at the constitutive meeting of the members of the cooperative.

-Some housing cooperatives have sufficient knowledge for their operation and administration, while others may find it advantageous to join an existing association, such as the Association of Czech and Moravian Housing Cooperatives or the Association of Housing Cooperatives and SVJ.
+Some housing cooperatives have sufficient knowledge for their operation and administration, while others may find it advantageous to join one of the existing associations, such as the Association of Czech and Moravian Housing Cooperatives or the Association of Housing Cooperatives and SVJ.
 These offer their members assistance in administration, insurance, accounting, etc.

-Tip: Are you a member of a housing cooperative?
-Are you a member of a condominium association dealing with complex legal situations that you don’t know how to handle?
+Are you a member of a housing cooperative?
+Do you deal with complex legal situations with your co-op members that you don’t know how to handle?
 Or do you believe that someone has taken the wrong legal action against you?
-Arrange with us to represent you at a meeting of the members of a housing association.
+Arrange with us to represent you at a meeting of the members of your housing association.

 Membership meeting

-The law attaches a number of duties to membership of the board of directors.
+Membership of the Board of Directors is associated by law with a number of obligations.
 What must the board of directors of the cooperative deal with?

 - Problems with non-payers,